 Up to two (2) temperature probes can be connected to the IB2.
 Up to two (2) additional temperature probes can be connected to the EIB.
 Any combination of the four (4) temperature probes can be programmed to monitor ambient temperature and/or battery temperature.
-A temperature probe set to monitor battery temperature can also be used for the rectifier battery charge temperature compensation feature, or the battery charge temperature compensation feature allows the controller to automatically increase or decrease the output voltage of the system to maintain battery float current as battery with respect to temperature is maintained.
+A temperature probe set to monitor battery temperature can also be used for the rectifier battery charge temperature compensation feature allows the average or highest value of all battery temperature probes.
+The battery charge temperature compensation feature allows the controller to automatically increase or decrease the output voltage of the system to maintain battery float current as battery with respect to temperature is maintained.
 A temperature probe set to monitor battery temperature can also be used for the BTRM (Battery Thermal Runaway Management) feature.
 The BTRM feature lowers output voltage when a high temperature condition exists to control against battery thermal runaway.